 At a criminal proceeding for a DUI, the judge can often assign different levels of sentencing for a defendant who is found guilty.
 These could include community service, suspension of license, fines and even imprisonment.
 In some instances, if the DUI resulted in an accident, the judge can order the defendant to pay money as compensation.
 This is known as restitution.

 Will accepting restitution affect my claim for injuries against the defendant?
-Accepting restitution at a criminal proceedings MAY affect the damages you are potentially awarded in a civil claim for injuries.
+Accepting restitution at criminal proceedings MAY change the damages you are potentially awarded in a civil claim for injuries.
 Because the attempts to prevent “double dipping”, the amount of restitution awarded will be deducted from any damages awarded a victim in a civil claim.
 There are many arguments for accepting restitution just as there are many arguments to opt out of restitution.
 In the end, you will have to make the choice, and being fully informed of your options in imperative.